 - All individuals entering the court building will be required to wear face coverings at all times and courts will have the right to turn away an individual who declines to wear a mask.
-Masks will be provided to those coming to the courthouse without one, so long as a supply is available. - 2.
-Individuals will be encouraged to bring cloth face coverings with them, but if the individual does not have a cloth face covering, a disposable face mask will be provided. - Individuals who will be required to be in the court building and who do not have a mask will be provided surgical masks and required to wear them while in the court building if the supply is available.
+Masks will be provided to those coming to the courthouse without one, so long as a supply is available. - Individuals will be encouraged to bring cloth face coverings with them, but if the individual does not have a cloth face covering, a disposable face mask will be provided. - Individuals who will be required to be in the court building and who do not have a mask will be provided surgical masks and required to wear them while in the court building if the supply is available. - 4.
+Signage will be posted on how to properly wear a face mask.